louMoxy/project-nightingale/content/_index.md

   has_padding: true
   headline: Project Nightingale x My Arthritis App
   headerColor: "#36E4DA"
-  content: Project Nightingale was launched in 2018 by the Royal National Hospital
+  content: 'Project Nightingale was launched in 2018 by the Royal National Hospital
     for Rheumatic Diseases (RNHRD) in Bath, and is now entering an exciting new phase in collaboration with social purpose company Ampersand Health and the existing My Arthritis app!<br><br>Project Nightingale allows people with axial spondyloarthritis